 Q: Are there any sound recordings in the public domain?

-A: Generally, no. The earliest year that sound recordings will enter the public domain will be in 2067.
+A: Not at this time.
+The earliest year that sound recordings will enter the public domain will be in 2022.
 Please see the tab, "Is it a Public Domain Work?" for further information.

 Q: Are state government documents in the public domain?